 PhD and M.Sc. positions

 We are looking for highly motivated students with a background in molecular cell biology, or similar.
 Please note that all PhD students will be integrated into the HBIGS graduate school at Heidelberg University.
-Please contact Sergio for inquiries for open PhD positions in the lab, as well as lab rotations for M.Sc. students.
+Please contact Sergio for inquiries for open PhD positions in the lab, possible funding, as well as lab rotations for M.Sc. students.